KevinWu-1/temporal-demo/README.md

 # Temporal Demo App

-This is a sample application aimed to demonstrates how to leverage Temporal in a Typescript enviroment.
+This is a sample application aimed to demonstrates how to leverage Temporal in a Typescript environment.

 ## Get Started

-Install the ncecessary dependencies
+Install the necessary dependencies

 ```
 # Install Docker (https://docs.docker.com/desktop/install/mac-install/)